hasuf/docker-dev-android/README.md

         git clone https://hasuf@bitbucket.org/trumpa/dev-android.git

 1. There are some things you might want to consider before launching Vagrant:
-    1. **User and Group ID.** To make things easy on you and allow you to interoperate with files both inside and outside the container, you might want to edit the id's of the user and its group. ie, in the Dockerfile, edit the lines:
+    1. **User and Group ID.** To make things easy on you and allow you to interoperate with files both inside and outside the container, you might want to edit the id's of the user and its
+       group. ie, in the Dockerfile, edit the lines:

                 RUN groupadd -g 1000 devuser
                 RUN useradd -g 1000 -u 600  -ms /bin/bash devuser

-          so that the id's for the group and user match your own.
-You can determine your own user and group id by running the following commands in your regular environment:
+        so that the id's for the group and user match your own in your local environment.
+You can determine your own user and group id by running the following commands in your local
+        environment:

                 $ # determine my user id
                 $ id -u